Skip to main content

 Software

 Zui's test automation runs on Monterey 12 and therefore this is the macOS version on which we are best able to ensure quality and prevent regressions.
-Several Zui developers also run macOS Ventura 13.1 and regularly perform ad hoc testing with it to reproduce reported issues.
+Several Zui developers also run macOS Sonoma 14.1 and regularly perform ad hoc testing with it to reproduce reported issues.

 Hardware

-The build procedure for Zui's macOS releases creates binaries intended to run on the Intel-based Mac hardware that make up many of the Macs in use today.
-Zui releases are not yet available that are built specifically for the recently-released M1-based hardware.
-However, Apple's Rosetta 2 makes it possible to run Intel-targeted binaries on M1-based Macs, and smoke testing has indicated that current Zui releases can leverage this to run on M1-based Macs.
+The build procedure for Zui's macOS releases creates binaries intended to run on Intel-based Mac hardware.
+Zui releases are not yet available that are built specifically for M1-based hardware.
+However, Apple's Rosetta 2 makes it possible to run Intel-targeted binaries on M1-based Macs.

 Linux